-- Rod Electrodes: Rod electrodes shall not be less than 2.44 m (8 ft) in length, spacing between multiple rods should be not less than 1.8 m (6 ft).
+- Ground Ring: A ground ring encircling the building or structure, in direct contact with the earth at a minimum depth of 460 mm (as per SAES-P-111) and consisting of at least 6 m of bare copper conductor not smaller than 2/0 AWG (70 mm2). - Rod Electrodes: Rod electrodes shall not be less than 2.44 m (8 ft.) in length, spacing between multiple rods should be not less than 1.8 m (6 ft.).
 Additional characteristic of ground rods shall comply with requirements stated in SAES-P-111. - Plate Electrodes: As per NEC Section 250.52 (A) (7) Plate Electrodes: Each plate electrode shall expose not less than 0.186 m2 (2 ft2) of surface to exterior soil.
 Electrodes of bare or conductively coated iron or steel plates shall be at least 6.4 mm (1⁄4 in) in thickness.
 Solid, uncoated electrodes of nonferrous metal shall be at least 1.5 mm (0.06 in) in thickness.

-Plates Electrodes shall only permitted in Telecommunications shelters (not include buildings) that is sited on a rocky areas and the surrounding areas are all rocks that is mostly encountered.
+Note: Plate electrodes shall only permitted in Telecommunications shelters (not include telecommunication buildings) that is sited on a rocky areas and the surrounding areas are all rocks that is mostly encountered.

-- 4.1.2.2 Saudi Aramco Standard SAES-P-111 and the NFPA 70 (NEC 250) code requirements shall be complied with Electrical (AC) grounding and grounding electrode systems for Telecommunications facilities. - 4.1.2.3 The design of the grounding electrode system, calculations of the earth resistance, and the grounding methods and measurements shall be according to SAES-P-111. - 4.1.2.4 Grounding electrodes and ground rings shall be constructed, bonded and shall provide a minimum of one (1) test point or access point for connections to resistance measurements as per SAES-P-111. - 4.1.2.5 Chemical treatments of the earth around ground electrodes shall not be used.
-Marl or concrete could be used to assist in maintaining moisture content around ground electrodes.
+- 4.1.2.2 Saudi Aramco Standard SAES-P-111 and the NFPA 70 (NEC 250) code requirements shall be complied with Electrical (AC) grounding and grounding electrode systems for Telecommunications facilities. - 4.1.2.3 The design of the grounding electrode system, calculations of the earth resistance, and the grounding methods and measurements shall be in accordance to SAES-P-111. - 4.1.2.4 Grounding electrodes and ground rings shall be constructed, bonded and shall provide a minimum of one (1) test point or access point for connections to resistance measurements as per SAES-P-111. - 4.1.2.5 Chemical treatments of the earth around ground electrodes shall not be used.
+Marl or concrete could be used to assist in maintaining moisture content around ground electrodes. - 4.1.2.6 The required grounding resistance of the grounding electrode system shall not exceed, as follows: